flatten-official/flatten-somalia/test/manual/Manual Integration Tests.md

 ```

 * Adding household record to household collection:
-    * Every initial household survey must add its household data to the household collection with the following keys and data type specified below:
+    -[ ] Every Household document associated with the submission conforms to the following schema:

 ```
 {